nrbnlulu/strawberry-django-auth/docs/contributing.md

 # Contributing

-Thanks for helping improve Django GraphQL Auth!
+Thanks for helping improve Strawberry Django Auth!

 All kinds of contributions are welcome: